 When Morghanna was done delivering my assignment, she handed my wand back to me and dismissed us.
 My mother, likely fearing another outburst from her wayward daughter, wrapped her hand around my elbow and dragged me from the office.
 It was housed in the burl of a tree, high up in the canopy of the Enchanted Forest, where our headquarters were located.

 I paced to the edge of the narrow walkway just outside the door and gripped the railing.
-Night had fallen while I had been reprimanded, and the forest was filled with the sounds of buzzing insects and the soft whispers of a gentle summer breeze.
+Night had fallen while I’d been reprimanded, and the forest was alive with the sounds of buzzing insects and the soft whispers of a gentle summer breeze.
 I closed my eyes and turned to face it, breathing deeply as I tried to cool my temper.

-I might have cried if I wasn’t so pissed.
+I could have cried if I wasn’t so angry and afraid.

-The sound of tinkling laughter reached my ears, and I turned to gaze at the village that spread out around us.
+The sound of tinkling laughter reached my ears.
+I opened my eyes and turned my gaze toward the village spread out around us.
 Our homes were tucked into the forest as unobtrusively as possible.
 Some sat in the junctures of tree limbs, while others dangled from branches by a latticework of woven vines.
-Soft yellow light poured from the windows of each, making them look like a field of enchanted lanterns that some wandering wizard had strung throughout the woods.
+Soft fairy light poured from the windows of each, making them look like a field of enchanted lanterns that a wandering magician had strung throughout the woods.

 My fellow Godmothers flitted back and forth through the darkness, visiting friends and family or running last minute errands before settling in for the night.
-Their wings caught and reflected the light as they buzzed by us, moving so fast that they looked like a field of shooting stars.
+Their wings caught and reflected the light as they buzzed past, moving so fast that they looked like a field of shooting stars.

-If only I might wish upon one and undo the mess I had made.
+If only I could wish upon one and undo the mess I’ve made, I thought.

 “Morghanna’s choice of assignment concerns me,” my mother said.
-“In the past, only the most senior fairies have been sent into Mareille.”
+“In the past, only the most senior fairies have been sent to Mareille.”

-I turned to look at her.
+I turned toward her.
 Her mouth was set in a grim line, and her flaxen hair, usually so perfectly quaffed, had slipped from its pins to frame her face in loose waves.
 The pale blue eyes that met mine were pinched and red-rimmed with exhaustion.
 It had been a long day for both of us.